Tarot

-Like the common playing cards, tarot has four suits which vary by region: French suits are used in western, central and eastern Europe, Latin suits in southern Europe.
-Each suit has 14 cards: ten pip cards numbering from one (or Ace) to ten, and four face cards (King, Queen, Knight, and Jack/Knave/Page).
-In addition, the tarot has a separate 21-card trump suit and a single card known as the Fool.
+Tarot has four suits that vary by region: French suits are used in western, central and eastern Europe, and Latin suits in southern Europe.
+Each suit has 14 cards: ten pip cards numbering from one (or Ace) to ten; and four face cards: King, Queen, Knight, and Jack/Knave/Page.
+In addition, the tarot also has a separate 21-card trump suit and a single card known as the Fool.
 Depending on the game, the Fool may act as the top trump or may be played to avoid following suit.
-These tarot cards are still used throughout much of Europe to play conventional card games.
+These tarot cards are still used throughout much of Europe to play trick-taking card games.